Correlation Between Matthews Asia and Fidelity Europe

 Strong

-Over the last 90 days Matthews Asia Dividend has generated negative risk-adjusted returns adding no value to fund investors.
+Compared to the overall equity markets, risk-adjusted returns on investments in Matthews Asia Dividend are ranked lower than 2 (%) of all funds and portfolios of funds over the last 90 days.
 In spite of fairly strong forward indicators, Matthews Asia is not utilizing all of its potentials.
 The current stock price disturbance, may contribute to short-term losses for the investors.

 Fidelity Europe